 Here’s the District Attorney’s Office announcing an indictment against You.
 Post continues after video.

-21-year-old You subjected her boyfriend to physical, emotional and psychological abuse, making constant threats and demands which Rollins said showed a clear power dynamic between the pair.
+You, 21, subjected her boyfriend to physical, emotional and psychological abuse, making constant threats and demands which Rollins said showed a clear power dynamic between the pair.